sensu/sensu-go-workshop/lessons/operator/01/README.md

 ### Sensu Data Model

 Sensu provides an _integrated_ pipeline with a _consistent_ data model.
-Operating like a control-plane, Sensu gives you a flexible means by which to direct multiple streams of observations and metrics to whatever destination you need them to go, and transforms them into whatever shape they need to be along the way.
+Operating like a [control-plane](https://en.wikipedia.org/wiki/Control_plane), Sensu's [event-driven architecture](https://en.wikipedia.org/wiki/Event-driven_architecture) gives you a flexible means by which to direct multiple streams of observations and metrics to whatever destination you need them to go, and transforms them into whatever shape they need to be along the way.

 It can do this because every observation in Sensu is contained in a single flexible data structure; the _event_.